adusca/adusca.github.io/outreachy_log.md

 #### 2015-07-24:

-* Manage to get try-extender to run locally
+* Managed to get try-extender to run locally

+### Week 10

+#### 2015-07-27:

+* Presented try-extender demo on ateam meeting
+* Added Persona login to try-extender
+* Deployed Vaibhav's PR to Heroku